 In fact, a number of studies have shown that 9-to-5ers log less than three hours of productivity for each 8-hour working day.

-1. Tend to life
+1. Tend to life to minimize distractions

 Let’s face it, life doesn’t come to a screeching halt when you enter the office so dealing with personal issues at work is inevitable, and perfectly understandable.